 The difference between flan and crème brûlée is that crème brûlée is made with heavy cream, and the custard is cooked on the stove until it reaches a thick consistency and then baked.
 Flan has milk instead of cream, and it’s not cooked on the stove before going into the oven.

-If you love creamy custard desserts as much as I do, here are some more you won’t be able to resist:
+If you love creamy desserts like this chestnut custard as much as I do, here are some more you won’t be able to resist:

 - Pumpkin Coconut Panna Cotta

 I hope you get a chance to make this Chestnut Crème Brûlée.
 Did you make this or another recipe?
 Tag @Spoonabilities on Instagram or add a photo or comment on Pinterest, so we can find you!
 Do you know of other unique chestnut cream uses that you think we should do a feature on next?
 We'd love to hear about it in the comment section below.